UPDATED 16 November 2022

 - Third full primary dose at least eight weeks after your second dose.

-- Booster dose (sometimes called a fourth dose) around three months after your third dose.
+- First booster dose (sometimes called a fourth dose) around three months after your third dose.

 Your medical team knows your individual situation best and will make sure you are vaccinated at the best time.
 This may be different from the above schedule.